DeepRegNet/DeepReg/docs/source/docs/configuration.md

 be split into two sections: dissimilarity loss (between moving and fixed tensors), and regularization losses (on the DDFs predicted).

-DeepReg uses `tf.keras.Model` `add_loss()` method to add losses to the model, which provides some flexibility in configuration.
+DeepReg uses `tf.keras.Model` `add_loss()` in the Registry method to add losses to the model, which provides some flexibility in configuration.

 Currently, DeepReg offers conditional, ddf/dvf and affine registration pre-built models.
 The models are configured to add the losses as follows: